FireScroll/FireScroll/README.md

 As you can tell in the difference between HTTP handler and Partition-level performance, there are plenty of optimization opportunities!

+There is also plenty of optimization to be had by using a more efficient serialization format and serializer (default Go JSON is known to be slow), collapsing requests to remote partitions, and more!

 ## Recommended Redpanda/Kafka Settings

 Make sure that the `group_max_session_timeout_ms` and `group_min_session_timeout_ms` range in Redpanda (Kafka uses `.` instead of `_`) allows for your `KAFKA_SESSION_MS` env var value (default `60000`).
 Redpanda uses a `30000` max so it will need to be adjusted.